 The annual Labour Day Concert is a great occasion to enjoy the warm end of the summer night in Washington.
-Pack some food and head to a picnic on the West Lawn of the U.S. Capitol on the last Sunday before Labour Day on September 3rd.
+Pack some food and head to a picnic on the West Lawn of the U.S. Capitol on the last Sunday before Labour Day.

 You can access the West Lawn of the U.S. Capitol near 3rd Street and Pennsylvania Avenue, NW and 3rd Street and Maryland Avenue, SW.
 It is difficult to find parking in the area, so it's best to take Metro.
 Union Station and Capitol South are the closest stations to the area.

 Concerts at the Capitol is a more than 130-year-old tradition of Washington DC.
 In the summer you can enjoy military band performances on weekday evenings on the West Front steps of the Capitol Building.